 The study indicates that the best approach to building muscle is to perform a combination of heavy and moderately heavy loads.
 The “hypertrophy range” is applicable from the standpoint that it allows the performance of a greater amount of volume without overtaxing the body’s resources.
 Adding in loads in the 1-5 RM range can enhance strength (which ultimately allows the use of heavier loads during moderate rep lifting) as well as providing a potent hypertrophic stimulus.”

-- Bodybuilders work for the pump.
-At the higher rep, range muscles get pumped more which in studies have shown to be an important factor in muscle development.
+2. Bodybuilders work for the pump.
+At the higher rep range muscles get pumped more which in studies have shown to be an important factor in muscle development.
 As the muscle gets pumped or more blood is sent into a particular muscle.
-Now, this increase in size is perceived as a threat to the muscle cell to which it responds by increasing size and increasing the total number of satellite cells sent to the muscle.
+Now this increase in size is perceived as a threat to the muscle cell to which it responds by increasing size and increasing the total number of satellite cells sent to the muscle.
 Also, there is a greater increase in muscle protein synthesis.

-- Bodybuilders train, in most cases, for momentary muscle failure, in almost every set.
+3. Bodybuilders train, in most cases, for momentary muscle failure, in almost every set.
 Failure is the stage, where you cannot perform another rep on your own.
-Powerlifters, on the other hand, never train to failure, as it can negatively affect their form.
+Powerlifters on the other hand never train to failure, as it can negatively affect their form.

-- Bodybuilders also incorporate a number of isolation or single-joint movements along with compound or multi-joint movements.
-Powerlifters, on the other hand, stick only to basic compound lift like bench press, squats, deadlifts, military press, etc. Bret Contreras says (https://bit.ly/34hurcc), “large muscles like quads, pectorals, deltoids, and lats are made up of thousands of thread-like fibers that have multiple different attachment sites.
+Bret Contreras says that, “large muscles like quads, pectorals, deltoids and lats are made up of thousands of thread like fibers that have multiple different attachment sites.
 These fibers are sometimes compartmentalized and/or supplied by different nerves.
 Thus muscles don’t always get worked evenly throughout the entire length during exercises as a certain exercise may stress a region closer to the origin or insertion.
 Only by training from multiple angles with a variety of exercises can you fully stimulate all of these fibers and thus maximize the development.”

-- One of the most important parts of the movement is not just the concentric movement but also the eccentric movement.
-More the number of reps you do more will be the eccentric movement, and more the muscle damage thus greater hypertrophy.
+5. One of the most important part of the movement is not just the concentric movement but also the eccentric movement.
+More the number of reps you do, more will be the eccentric movement, and more the muscle damage thus greater hypertrophy.

-- It is well known that the higher the intensity of the workout greater hit the central nervous system takes.
+7. It is well known that higher the intensity of the workout greater hit the central nervous system takes.
 Powerlifters care just about lifting as heavy as possible.
-Bret and Brad say (https://bit.ly/34hurcc), “powerlifters try to involve as many muscles as possible to generate optimum force. for example, during the bench press, a powerlifter attempts to maximize leg drive along with pecs, lats, anterior delts, and triceps contribute to lift the heaviest weight.
+Bret and Brad says that, “powerlifters try to involve as many muscles as possible to generate optimum force. for example, during the bench press a powerlifter attempts to maximize leg drive along with pecs, lats, anterior delts and triceps contribute to lift the heaviest weight.
 They’re more concerned with optimal mechanics than muscle activation.
 While the powerlifter method is great for total body stimulation, the bodybuilding method really hammers a particular area and might induce more damage and a greater pump while reducing overload to the central nervous system.”

-- Different variations used in the workout of bodybuilders vs powerlifters like negatives, forced reps, supersets, burns, rest-pause sets, tri-sets, etc deliver additional hypertrophy stimulating signals that can lead to greater muscle growth.
+8. Different variations used in the workout like negatives, forced reps, supersets, burns, rest pause sets, tri-sets etc. deliver additional hypertrophy stimulating signals that can lead to greater muscle growth.

-- Another method to enhance hypertrophy is to reduce the time between sets.
+9. Another method to enhance hypertrophy is to reduce the time between sets.
 Bodybuilders take very short rest may be up to 60-100 sec as compared to up to 5 min taken by powerlifters.
-Short rest intervals lead to an increased anabolic hormonal response in the body says, William J. Kraemer.
+Short rest intervals lead to an increased anabolic hormonal response in the body.

-In a 2010 study in the Journal of Strength and Conditioning Research, by a research team led by P. Gentil (https://bit.ly/3js8BsM), investigated the effects of differences between set rest interval durations on muscle strength after 12 weeks of resistance training.
+A 2010 study, investigated the effects of different between- set rest interval durations on muscle strength after 12 weeks of resistance training.
 34 non-resistance trained college-aged men were assigned to 2 groups.
 Both groups trained twice a week and performed the same exercises with 2 sets of 8 to 12 repetitions until volitional fatigue.
-One group used short-rest intervals (SR) with a work-rest ratio of approximately 1:3; the other used long-rest intervals (LR) with a work-rest ratio of approximately 1:6.
+One group used short- rest intervals (SR) with a work rest ratio of approximately 1:3; the other used long-rest intervals (LR) with a work rest ratio of approximately 1:6.
 Leg press and bench press 1 repetition maximum (1RM) were measured at baseline and after the end of the training period.